willonsuccess/willonsuccess.github.io/_posts/2024-05-22-will-on-success-book-summaries-the-four-agreements.md

   -
   # Replace with the URL of your backup image
 ---

-_Are you seeking a path towards personal growth and self-discovery?_

-_Have you ever felt weighed down by the expectations of others, or burdened by your own limitations?_

-_Do you desire to break free from these shackles and live a life of authenticity and freedom?_

 _If so, let me introduce you to "The Four Agreements" by Miguel Ruiz._